BeastyZ/LLM-Verified-Retrieval/README.md

-# LLM-Verified Retrieval for Verifiable Text Generation
+# LLatrieval: LLM-Verified Retrieval for Verifiable Generation
 This repository contains the code and data for paper LLatrieval: LLM-Verified Retrieval for Verifiable Generation.
 This repository also includes code to reproduce the method we propose in our paper.